Kyza/worst-json-stringify/README.md

 By default, the stringifier will escape all strings.
 This will reduce performance drastically, but it's much safer, especially if you're using large strings.
 If you are *absolutely sure* you don't need to escape strings, you can pass `escape: false` to the `string` type on the schema.

-JSON does not support `Infinity` and `NaN` from IEEE 754, so by default, the stringifier will convert `Infinity` and `NaN` to `null`.
+JSON does not support `Infinity` and `NaN` from IEEE 754, so by default the stringifier will convert `Infinity` and `NaN` to `null`.
 This will reduce performance slightly and lose data, but the result will be compatible with the specification and `JSON.parse`.
-To allow `Infinity` and `NaN` to be stringified "properly", pass `fullIEEE754: true` to the `number` type on the schema.
+To allow `Infinity` and `NaN` to be stringified "properly" you will need to use custom a replacer.

 ## TODOs

-- Add support for `object` and `array` types.
-- Add extensibility.
-- Allow individual strings to be escaped with different escapers.
 - Implmenent `makeSchema` to allow for dynamic schema creation from unknown JS objects.
 - Implement serialization for types.